MUSIC WITH MARGARET COLTMAN PIANO AND CELLO LESSONS FREELANCE CELLIST

 Piano students need to have a weighted full size keyboard (like a Roland) or a traditional piano that is regularly tuned and a metronome.
 You can use a simple app for a metronome, but I find that the volume is sometimes a problem with that so an actual physical metronome is better.
 I recommend creating a practice zone that will allow for peaceful practice with all your required tools easily at hand.

-• Demonstrate willingness to learn and positive attitude in lessons.
+• Demonstrate a willingness to learn and engage thoughtfully

-• Pay tuition by the 1st of the month for the coming month.
+• Submit tuition by the beginning of each month

 Tuition